abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10a.md

 Standard Operation Procedures (SOP) for deploying, rotating secrets, adding new regions, scale down and up, adding capacity etc. Runbooks for Incidents - every actionable alert needs a runbook, and we should write and test it regularly to ensure it works and is easy to understand.

-You can start with checklist as mention in SRE Workbook[^1]
+You can start with a checklist as mentioned in the SRE Workbook[^1].

 - Administering production jobs
 - Understanding debugging info